sy2002/TeleBall/doc/software.md

 ### Heartbeat of TeleBall

 The whole TeleBall application is written in a way, that in (nearly) no function or situation we have a blocking state.
-That means, that the main loop (Arduino's loop() function) is always running, i.e. called again and again, like a heartbeat.
+That means, that the main loop (Arduino's `loop()` function) is always running, i.e. called again and again, like a heartbeat.
 This leads to:

 * Fault tolerance as things can recover in subsequent iterations of the loop.
-* Possibility to avoid interrupt programming as the loop() is cycled fast enough to easily allow polling.
+* Possibility to avoid interrupt programming as the loop() is cycled fast enough to easily allow polling of all inputs and even of the radio
 * The timeout mechanism can conveniently be implemented at one place at the end of the main loop

+The main loop is essentially executing the following steps:

+1. Check if a reset is to be performed and execute it, if necessary
+2. Check if another player/device is there for Tennis for Two, if yes: initiate the pairing process
+3. Read and handle input from the potentiometer and the button (called `Universal Button`)
+4. Call a Game Mode handler, which itself is a small main loop on its own
+5. Check and handle timeout

 {% highlight cpp %}
 void loop()